What is a Professional Employer Organization (PEO)?

 - Other (public administration, finance, insurance, real estate, and mining markets)

-A PEO company provides more extensive services than a payroll company.
+A PEO provides more extensive services than a payroll company.
 While a payroll company is limited to just processing payroll, a PEO handles human resources, employee benefits, employment taxes, risk management, and more.

-Any Business Can Find Value In A PEO Relationship.
+Any Business Can Find Value In a PEO Relationship.
 Ready to Learn More?